 D3c2.
 Liability Memorandum of Coverage

 Conor Boughey advised the members that the exclusions included in the current Memorandum of Coverage were written specific for MBASIA and that they were carried over to the proposed MOC.
-Mr. Boughey informed the members that he and Michael Simmons spent over 40 hours reviewing and drafting the proposed MOC.
+Conor informed the members that he and Michael Simmons spent over 40 hours reviewing and drafting the proposed MOC and also worked with Vince Hurley to be sure the proposed language was satisfactory.

 A motion was made to adopt the proposed Liability Memorandum of Coverage effective July 1, 2010.